 Self-care Tip #1: Stock up the kitchen and car with healthy foods

 Eating healthy is a family affair.
 Dads play a significant role in modeling healthy eating patterns for their kids.
 Plus, filling up on nutritious foods can give you the energy you need to play and have fun.
 Make planning, food shopping, and meal preparation a team sport.
 Both parents have a part to play—with the bonus of dividing up the work—in bringing the family to the table for colorful fruits and vegetables, delicious lean meats and fish, and fiber-rich grains like couscous, quinoa, pasta, and more.
 Love a good snack attack but are always on the run?
-There are many online resources, such as those for on-the-go healthy snacks, that can help you plan ahead for you and the family.
+There are many online resources, such as those for on-the-go healthy snacks, that can help you plan ahead for yourself and your family.

 Self-care Tip #2: Move more than you sit

-For those who have an office job, it is easy to go from sitting in a car, to an office chair, back to the car again, only to end the day on a favorite sofa.
+It is easy for those who have an office job to go from sitting in a car to an office chair, back to the car again, only to end the day on a favorite sofa.
 Still, the body is meant to move more than sit.
 Sitting can negatively impact one’s health.
 Sitting can take away from the benefits of regular exercise, increase blood pressure, and increase the risk of developing type 2 diabetes.
 Smartphones and watches can be set to remind you to get up and move when you have been sitting too long, or you could consider adding a standing desk to your home or work-based office.
 Make exercise family fun time by setting up an obstacle course in the back yard, running a contest of timed drills of jumping jacks, lunges, and knee lifts indoors or hitting a local nature trail.
 The Physical Activity Guidelines for Americans offer additional ideas and resources for meeting recommended fitness goals.